ATSOTECK/shabi/README.md

 ![screenshot](screenshot.png)

+Like vim, but worse!
 This is a test project.